 In a nutshell, you need to create and stick to a timetable in such a manner- where you can give 2 hours of your day for studies alone.
+Also, before preparing a study for CAT, learn about the exam pattern which is one of the biggest aspects to crack CAT as it later helps in developing a strategy to crack CAT.
 Try to allocate equal time to all section, since sectional cut-offs also apply to get a call from IIM.
 While you should focus more on your weaker areas, do not neglect your strengths, keep practicing topics under all sections, and remember to include them in your timetable.

 Also read: Lowest percentile required to get into IIMs

 2. Polish your basics for all CAT sections: